hamza-elesi/ONCF-Project-Train-Reservation/README.md

 - `vue_GUI`: Contains GUI components for traveler interactions, such as login and ticket booking.

 ## How to Run
 Make sure you have Java installed on your system.
 Clone the repository and navigate to the `src` directory.
-Compile the code using:
+Compile the code using: javac ONCF_APP/Main.java

+- `NB`: Make sure to import the jar of mysql-connector-j-8.2.0.jar to the project.
+- `NB`: Make sure to import the jar of Itext.jar this for the PDF printer of the ticket.

 ## Features